oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 This computation boils down to finding the nullspace of a certain matrix over
 $\mathbb{Q}$ and checking that its nullity is 1.
 If it is, the bounds are sharp.

-If the nullity is $1$, then it is a theorem that the generator of the nullspace gives the coefficients of the minimal polynomial $P_{n, m}(x, y) \in \mathbb{Z}[x, y]$ that appears in our modular equation.
+If the nullity is $1$, then we can prove that the generator of the nullspace gives the coefficients of the minimal polynomial $P_{n, m}(x, y) \in \mathbb{Z}[x, y]$ that appears in our modular equation.